-Project Description: Problem: City owned building roofs are in need of repair or replacement.
+Project Description: Problem: City-owned building roofs are in need of repair or replacement.
 The City's roof consultant provides design and consultation for all City roofs.
 Solution: All City roofs were examined and a report developed showing square footage, roof types and useful life.
-The consultant has recommended that DPW hire contractors to conduct infra-red testing at buildings where roof leaks appeared, these tests establish the roof integrity and determine how much of the roof needs replacement.
+The consultant has recommended that DPW hire contractors to conduct infrared testing at buildings where roof leaks appeared.
+These tests assess the roof integrity and determine how much of the roof needs replacement.
 Funds are needed to facilitate the testing and repair of various roofs.

-FY2024 FY2025 FY2026 FY2027 FY2028 Total Recommen Projected Projected Projected Projected Five Year \$300,000 \$300,000 \$300,000 \$300,000 \$300,000
+FY2024 FY2025 FY2026 FY2027 FY2028 Total Adopted Projected Projected Projected Projected Five Year \$300,000 \$300,000 \$300,000 \$300,000 \$300,000